miShelbyT/springboot-web-app/README.md

 CORS configuration allows only the front-end url to make API requests - localhost is not allowed.

-The deployed application uses https protocol - with a Let's Encrypt certificate - to communicate with the Netlify front-end.
+The AWS containerized/deployed application uses https protocol - with a Let's Encrypt certificate - to communicate with the Netlify front-end.
 More information about the React application can be found [here](https://github.com/miShelbyT/web-app-frontend).

 Deploy link available upon request - AWS invoices can add up!